AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Discussion and future perspectives

-\textbf{Supporting Information Available}: The supporting information includes: optimized geometries for the molecules investigated, classical benchmarks calculations, in particular, TDDFT and SA-CASSCF when available.
+The supporting information includes: optimized geometries for the molecules investigated, classical benchmarks calculations, in particular, TDDFT and SA-CASSCF when available.
 Outputs and inputs for the calculations presented in this work are deposited on Github (https://github.com/MartStella/AEGISS/) and can be obtained upon reasonable request.
-Pseudo-code for the AEGISS workflow can also be found on the same repository.
-The package can be obtained upon request to the authors. \\